NFL head-coaching carousel: Who's fired, who's hired, more

 Indianapolis Colts

-The Colts have fired Chuck Pagano after missing the playoffs for the third straight year.
-Pagano went 53-45 in six seasons in Indianapolis.
+The Colts fired Chuck Pagano after missing the playoffs for the third straight year.
+He went 53-43 in six seasons in Indianapolis.

 - Wells: Colts' coaching search: Kris Richard comes from Pete Carroll's coaching tree